“all models are wrong, but some are useful.”

 in his book , principal collabyrinth consultant melvin bray describes “beloved community as more of a twelve-step program than a semester-length seminar. you can know all the right stuff and never get around to practicing it.” the 12-step metaphor, of course, characterizes systems of inequity and the supremacist logics that undergird them—the opposites of beloved community—as both individual and societal compulsions that must be overcome.

-using the classic AA framing as a starting point, melvin has articulated below specific steps important to each major move. each step deals with actions, not feelings, with the expectation that finally doing well toward one another will eventually engender the positive feelings so many seek. and if not, will at least create a world worth our feeling better about.
+using the classic AA framing as a starting point, melvin has articulated below specific steps important to each of these four major moves. each step deals with actions, not feelings, with the expectation that finally doing well toward one another will eventually engender the positive feelings so many seek. and if not, will at least create a world worth our feeling better about.

-in an effort to support communities and organizations that want to use the beloved community 12-step model in pursuit of equity/diversity/inclusion, collabyrinth provides professional services relative to the anti-oppression work of , self-awareness, , and . our hope is that the 12-steps framework coupled with the scholarly expertise and moral insight our team can finally move your community of goodwill into the better it wants to achieve. click each link above to learn more about the professional services we recommend relative to each major move toward equity/diversity/inclusion.
+in an effort to support communities and organizations that want to use the beloved community 12-step model in pursuit of equity/diversity/inclusion, collabyrinth provides professional services relative to the anti-oppression work of , self-awareness, , and . our hope is that the 12-steps framework, coupled with the scholarly expertise and moral insight our team can provide, will finally move your community of goodwill into the better it wants to achieve. click each link above and read on below to learn more about the professional services we recommend relative to each of the four major moves toward equity/diversity/inclusion.